mamandola/SLF_probabilistic_map/probabilistic_map/readme.txt

-These are the raw probabilistic maps as described from Amandola, Kidambi, & Leung, 2024.
+These are the raw probabilistic maps as described from Amandola, Farber, Kidambi, & Leung, 2025 (https://doi.org/10.1523/JNEUROSCI.0821-24.2025).
 These are unthresholded, and should be thresholded before use in analysis.